Giant Dipper (Santa Cruz Beach Boardwalk): Ride description

+When the Giant Dipper first opened in 1924, it ran with three trains, each with ten cars.
+Over the years, the trains have been redesigned and replaced several times, with the latest being the third iteration.
+The Giant Dipper was later changed to operate with two trains built by Dana Morgan from D.H.
+Morgan Manufacturing, each with six cars, with riders arranged two across in two rows for a total of 24 riders per train.

-After departing from the station, the train immediately enters a tunnel.
-After going through some drops and turns in the tunnel, the train emerges at the base of the lift hill.
-Once climbing 70 ft to the top, the train drops 65 ft, reaching a top speed of 55 mph.
+For the track layout, the train departs from the station and immediately enters a tunnel.
+After a few drops and turns in the tunnel, the train emerges at the base of the lift hill.
+Upon reaching the top of 70 ft lift hill, the train drops 65 ft, reaching a top speed of 55 mph.
 The train then rises up into a banked turn to the left.
 Riders then go through two hills next to the lift hill followed by a turnaround that is positioned over the tunnel at the beginning of the ride.
 The train then travels over three small hills situated next to the lift hill followed by another turnaround.
 Riders then go through three more small hills and enter the final brake run.

-Characteristics

-The Giant Dipper currently operates with two trains with six cars per train.
-Riders are arranged two across in two rows for a total of 24 riders per train.
-The trains were built by Dana Morgan from D.H.
-Morgan Manufacturing.
-When the Giant Dipper first opened in 1924, it ran with three trains, each with ten cars.
-Over the years, the trains have been redesigned and replaced several times, with the current trains being the ride's third set.